andria009/respond-or-x-dss-hpc/README.md

 # POI and Hazard Risks Collector

-A Python script to collect Points of Interest (POI) data from OpenStreetMap and assess hazard risks using INARISK data.
+A Python script to collect Points of Interest (POI) data from OpenStreetMap, assess hazard risks using INARISK data, and find optimal evacuation routes from Villages to Shelters.

 ## Features

+### POI and Hazard Risk Collector
 - Collects various POI types from OpenStreetMap:
   - Buildings
   - Villages (administrative boundaries)